 Phishing and text message scams

+Phone scams are something that Fortune 500 employees and retirees should keep cautious of.
 Phone scams typically involve a phone call from someone claiming that you owe money to the IRS or you're entitled to a large refund.
 The calls may show up as coming from the IRS on your Caller ID, be accompanied by fake emails that appear to be from the IRS, or involve follow-up calls from individuals saying they are from law enforcement.
 These scams often target more vulnerable populations, such as immigrants and senior citizens, and will use scare tactics such as threatening arrest, license revocation, or deportation.

 Tax-related identity theft

 Tax-related identity theft occurs when someone uses your Social Security number to claim a fraudulent tax refund.
 You may not even realize you've been the victim of identity theft until you file your tax return and discover that a return has already been filed using your Social Security number.
 Or the IRS may send you a letter indicating it has identified a suspicious return using your Social Security number.
 To help prevent tax-related identity theft, the IRS now offers the Identity Protection PIN Opt-In Program.
 The Identity Protection PIN is a six-digit code that is known only to you and the IRS, and it helps the IRS verify your identity when you file your tax return.
+This is a good preventative measure that Fortune 500 employees and retirees can take to stay protected from identity theft.

 Tax preparer fraud